mnemonic6502/apitest/README.md

 Tools:
 - Choice of OS base, Ubuntu 18.x (no code is specific to this choice, however will need to use differing install syntax than provided in bascompins.sh)
-- postgres (only because I have most recent familiarity)
+- postgres
-- Flask (out of the box module, nothing fancy)
+- Flask
-- psycopg module, for communication between python and postgres
+- psycopg2 module
 - coding Python3

 Implementation approach:
-Flask connector, app and postgres db can be separated to enable differing testing scenario's over hosts.
+* Flask connector, app and postgres db can be separated to enable differing testing scenario's over hosts.
+* Database extremely simple, just a pkey and the value stored
+* psycopg2 module, to simplify coding between Python3 and postgres
+* Attempted to utilise postgres SSI to avoid race conditions such as dirty reads etc, set isolation level to ISOLATION_LEVEL_SERIALIZABLE to catch most cases.

 Main source provision: